 If you were absent from the foreign country at any time during this period, read the fact sheet Exempt foreign employment income to find out whether we consider you to have been continuously engaged in service in the foreign country.
 If you were working on a project approved by Austrade, read the fact sheet Foreign income while working on an approved overseas project.
-You can find the fact sheets and other information on foreign employment income on our website.
-If you need further help, phone the Individual Infoline.
+You can find the fact sheets and other information on foreign employment income at www.ato.gov.au

 If your period of continuous service in a foreign country was 90 days or less, your foreign employment income is not exempt from tax.
 If it was 91 days or more, your foreign employment income will generally be exempt from tax.
-If you are not sure, phone the Individual Infoline.
+If you are not sure, phone 13 28 61.
 If your foreign employment income is not exempt from tax, go to step 5.
 Otherwise, read on.

-If any of your foreign employment income is exempt from tax, write the total that is exempt from tax less any expenses that are not capital in nature that you incurred in earning that exempt income at ${\color{orange} N}$ item 20.
+If any of your foreign employment income is exempt from tax, write the total that is exempt from tax less any expenses that are not capital in nature that you incurred in earning that exempt income at N item 20.
 If the amount was a loss, write 0.
 You cannot claim a foreign income tax offset on this income.